dcoobs/munkitimewindow/README.md

 # munkitimewindow
-Preflight script for setting a time window in which [Munki](https://github.com/munki/munki) will run.
+A preflight script for setting a time window in which [Munki](https://github.com/munki/munki) will run.

 Munki Time Window will look for preferences in the following order:
 	-MCX/Configuration Profiles